 On October 14, 2012 we witnessed a research mission to the edge of space that was breathtaking for its scope and shocking for the fact that it was orchestrated by a private corporation.
 The Red Bull Stratos experiment broke scientific barriers, rekindled an era in human history when daredevils ruled the earth, and was inescapably cool.
 But there is another story here beyond the record books and beautiful aerial photography.

 To understand Red Bull Stratos we must acknowledge that at its core this whole experiment was a commercial endeavor.
 The real objective was to make every person in the world love Red Bull.
 Only time will tell if Red Bull sales increase commensurate to the Red Bull Stratos marketing spectacle, but we can already see the brand impact of this campaign using the big data processing power of our Social Performance and Campaign Performance Monitor tools.

-The answer is that this Red Bull campaign was not only unprecedented scientifically, it was also unprecedented from a brand marketing perspective.
+The answer is that this Red Bull marketing campaign was not only unprecedented scientifically, it was also unprecedented from a brand marketing perspective.
 Red Bull Stratos is the clearest example we’ve ever seen of the new wave of advocacy driven brand marketing that we call Engagement@Scale.
 Here is what we learned from Red Bull’s marketing campaign:

 Our Social Performance and Campaign Monitor tools are built upon the most cutting edge big data technology in the world.
 They simultaneously track the activity of 30,000 brands and 100,000,000 social accounts across every major social platform every 15 minutes every day, but the level of activity associated with this campaign exceeded anything we’ve ever seen.
 From a vanity metric perspective alone, the campaign was astounding: